ebenefuenf/quma/README.rst

 A simple Python > 3.5 library which maps SQL scripts to methods.
-Unlike ORMs, it allows to write SQL as it was intented and to use all featuers that the DBMS provides.
+Unlike ORMs, it allows to write SQL as it was intented and to use all featuers the DBMS provides.

 Installation
 ------------